Why are Serious Franchise Leads So Hard to Find?

 Adding additional background and/or financial questions on inbound lead forms or in/outbound call centers scripts that result from mass media advertising, social media or franchise portal advertising

 The major downside for adding additional fields to lead forms is that it reduces the number of leads submitted whether from a website, portal or other advertising source.
-The more you ask a lead to disclose, the greater the chance they do nothing.
+The more you ask a lead to disclose, especially at early stages, the greater the chance they do nothing.
 Most leads are in early research.
-We recommend these first touches via text, email, etc. facilitate a preference for your franchise brand or company.
+We recommend these first touches via text, email, etc. facilitate a preference for your franchise brand or consulting company.

 Get these leads to “fall in love” with your franchise brand’s potential and watch as the online content they access and the amount of time they spend on your website increases.
 Engagement with you will follow for those that see themselves fitting into your world.